awsdocs/amazon-pinpoint-user-guide/doc-source/gettingstarted.md

 This tutorial shows you how to complete all of the following steps by using the Amazon Pinpoint console:
 + Importing customer data from a file\.
 + Creating a segment that targets specific users based on their attributes\.
-+ Creating an template for sending responsive HTML emails\.
-+ Creating a email campaign and scheduling it to be sent at a specific time\.
++ Creating an email campaign and scheduling it to be sent at a specific time\.
 + Viewing email delivery and response data by using the analytics dashboards that are built into Amazon Pinpoint\.

 **Time Required**